FreeTAKTeam/FreeTAKServer-User-Docs/docs/API/REST_API_PublicDoc.md

 without the need to understand the complexity of the CoT structure or what a TCP connection is.
 FTS also supports an [Internal API](REST_API_InternalDoc.md).

+!!!
+Warning
+    This documentation is refering to 1.9 (deprecated).
+There might be changes regarding 2.x.

 ## How FTS manages the information

 FTS will send the  information coming through the API to all the connected clients,